-The current capital programme forecasts spending on capital projects of around £1-£4m p.a. for years 2009/10 - 2013/14.
+The current capital programme forecasts spending on capital projects of around £1-£4m p.a. for years 2010/11 to 2014/15.
 Past experience has indicated that actual spending will be far higher and this is due mainly to the fact that a number of initiatives are still at an early stage of development and so are not yet included in the projections.
-In particular, at this point no account has been taken of any future aspirations beyond 2008/09 for schemes under review.
-These schemes are currently the subject of feasibility studies and the results will be considered in accordance with the following timescales: - (I) Carlisle Renaissance - The capital allocation for 2008/09 relates mainly to improvements to the Historic Quarter.
-Any future capital funding requirement from the City Council will be linked to priorities agreed with the Carlisle Renaissance Board and set in a 3-5 year action plan or forward programme that will come forward for consideration by the City Council, the County Council and the Northwest Development Agency (NWDA) later in the year.
-In the interim the NWDA has indicated that it may provide grant funding to support further acquisitions and any such proposals would as previously come forward for approval by the Executive Committee.
+In particular, at this point no account has been taken of any future aspirations beyond 2009/10 for schemes under review.
+These schemes are currently the subject of feasibility studies and the results will be considered in accordance with the following timescales: -

-(II) Tullie House Governance Options - Proposals to move forward the devolution of the responsibility for delivering the museum service to a charitable trust are subject to further work for which the City Council approved a supplementary estimate of £50,000.
-This will result in a member workshop and final approval is subject to agreement by the Executive receiving a report outlining the details including financial implications in the autumn.
+- (i) Carlisle Renaissance The capital allocation for 2009/10 relates mainly to improvements to the Historic Quarter.
+Any future capital funding requirement from the City Council will be linked to priorities agreed with the Carlisle Renaissance Board and set in a 3-5 year action plan or forward programme that will come forward for consideration by the City Council, the County Council and the Northwest Development Agency (NWDA).
+In the interim the NWDA has indicated that it may provide grant funding to support further acquisitions and any such proposals would as previously come forward for approval by the Executive Committee. - (ii) Tullie House Governance Options Proposals to move forward the devolution of the responsibility for delivering the museum service to a charitable trust are subject to further work. - (iii) Theatre and Arts Study In June 2007 the Council considered the outcome of the Theatre and Arts Feasibility Study, with its main recommendation being for a new build as at an estimated cost of £21m, which was agreed to be beyond the scope of the City Council to fund.
+The City Council approved a budget to assist the Save Our

-(III) Theatre and Arts Study - In June 2007 the Council considered the outcome of the Theatre and Arts Feasibility Study, with its main recommendation being for a new build as at an estimated cost of £21m, which was agreed to be beyond the scope of the City Council to fund.
-The City Council approved a budget to assist the Save our Lonsdale Group in developing plans for a potential future use of the Lonsdale building as an theatre/arts centre.
-The outcome of this study will be available in the Autumn.
+Lonsdale Group in developing plans for a potential future use of the Lonsdale building as an theatre/arts centre.